Universal Islands of Adventure

 3. Marvel Super Hero Island

-This action-packed island is devoted to comic-book heroes and villains, with bold styling and some of the park’s most intense rides.
+This action-focused island is devoted to comic-book heroes and villains, with bold styling and some of the park’s most intense rides.

-- The Incredible Hulk Coaster: A high-energy launched coaster known for inversions, speed, and a forceful start.
+- The Incredible Hulk Coaster: A high-energy launched coaster known for its speed, inversions, and forceful launch.

-- The Amazing Adventures of Spider-Man: A landmark dark ride that blends 3D media, moving vehicles, and physical sets for a comic-inspired adventure through New York.
+- The Amazing Adventures of Spider-Man: A landmark dark ride that blends screen media, moving vehicles, and physical sets for a comic-inspired adventure through New York.

-- Doctor Doom’s Fearfall: A tower-style thrill ride that blasts riders upward before a series of drops and bounce effects.
+- Doctor Doom’s Fearfall: A tower-style thrill ride that launches riders upward before a series of drops and bounce effects.

 - Storm Force Accelatron: A spinning family ride themed to the X-Men character Storm.

-This lush island combines tropical scenery, dinosaur encounters, and some of the park’s most popular thrill rides.
-The area blends classic Jurassic Park atmosphere with newer Jurassic World-inspired experiences.
+This lush island combines tropical scenery, dinosaur encounters, family exploration, and some of the park’s most popular thrill rides.
+The area blends classic Jurassic Park atmosphere with newer Jurassic World energy.

 - Jurassic Park River Adventure: A water ride that begins as a scenic dinosaur tour before turning into a suspenseful escape with a dramatic final drop.